Create an MCP request for your collection

 1. Choose an existing workspace or create a new one.

-2. Select New > MCP icon MCP.
+2. Click New > MCP icon MCP.
 Postman opens a new MCP request in a new tab.

-4. Enter the server's command and arguments (STDIO), or URL (HTTP with SSE).
+4. Enter the server's command (STDIO) or URL (streamable HTTP).

 Tip: Alternatively, you can paste an MCP server's JSON configuration.

-5. In the Capabilities section, select Load Methods.
-If prompted, review the consent prompt and grant or deny Postman access to your computer.
+5. Click Load Methods.
+If prompted, review the consent prompt and grant Postman access to your computer.
 Postman connects to the server and displays the server's methods.

 6. List the server's methods:

-• To list the tools methods, select the Tools tab.
+• To list the tools methods, open the Tools tab.

-• To list the prompts methods, select the Prompts tab.
+• To list the prompts methods, open the Prompts tab.

-• To list the resources methods, select the Resources tab.
+• To list the resources methods, open the Resources tab.

 You can also Search icon Search for a method.

-7. Select a method and define its arguments.
-Postman creates your JSON Message for you.
+7. Choose a method and define its arguments.
+Postman creates a JSON Message for you.

-• To set up STDIO authorization, select the Environment tab and add your authorization key-value pairs.
+• To set up STDIO authorization, open the Environment tab and add your authorization key-value pairs.

 Important: Use variables to protect your sensitive data.
 To learn more, see Variable types.

-• To set up SSE authorization, select the Authorization tab, select an Auth Type, and edit your authorization details.
+• To set up streamable HTTP authorization, open the Authorization tab, select an Auth Type, and add your authorization details.
 To learn more, see Add API authorization details to requests in Postman.

-When your request succeeds, Postman returns your JSON icon JSON response.
-Postman also lists Server Events.
+Postman returns your response in the Response tab.
+Postman also returns notifications in the Notifications tab.
 You can use the steps in the following section to save your new MCP request to a collection.

 Save your new MCP request